Sirius

 - 75803

-With gas prices as high as they are I recently decided to sell my Honda S2000, Vela.
-Though I normally say that there is never a reason to buy a new vehicle when a used one can be had that’s just as good, depreciates less, and is cheaper, I’ve decided to break my own rule and ordered a new truck (more on that in a later post).
-However, even though I placed my order in October of 2021 I have yet to hear anything from the manufacturer.
-I was getting tired of the almost 2 hour each way commute by bicycle-bus-train-bicycle, so I decided to get a temporary vehicle until my truck comes.
-I wanted something that was cheap, had good gas mileage, and that was easy to repair so that I wouldn’t have to pay a mechanic to work on it if I ran into trouble, so I decided to go with a motorcycle.
+With gas and maintenance prices being out of my reach after leaving the tech industry, I recently decided to sell my Honda S2000, Vela.
+To replace it I wanted something that was cheap, had good gas mileage, and that was easy to repair so that I wouldn’t have to pay a mechanic to work on it if I ran into trouble, so I decided to go with a motorcycle.
 I ended up finding a Honda CB1100 with ~76k miles at a reasonable price and went for it!

 Since I named each of my cars after constellations, I decided to name my motorcycle after an individual star: Sirius.